David-118/2048-Solver/diary.md

 # Term 2
+## Week 3
+This week I found the source of the older heuristic under preforming.

+The new implementation of expetimax returned the first maximum child node found at a max node.
+This was which ever maximum move was quicker to process, before there was much more consitiaty in which move was chosen.

+Since this change both snake heuristics are able to reach 8192 on depth of 6.

+Dynamic snake is also now supporting rectangular games, however I have not finished testing about what changes can be made to improve the performance, the only change so far is that a rectangular weight matrix can be generated.

+## Week 2
+Two variable sized square heuristics were created this week, this stated a week late based on the plan.

+I also created the DynamicSnake heuristic.
+This is a heuristic generates a weight matrix similar to the one used in the old snake heuristic.

+I also created a heurstic based on [10].
+This annualised features like the monotony of the rows/cols as well as the values on the edge.
+There is also a significant penalty for a losing game state.

+The DynamicSnake and old snake heuristic appeared to be underprefoming in the benchmark however the Monotonic heuristic was able to get 8192 on a depth of 6 or 7.
+With a depth of 7 it even acheived 8192 24% of time (100 samples).

+While developing the heuristics I also added a Graphical option to set the heuristic and depth of the search.
+Constantly changing the code was getting irritating.

 ## Week 1
 I used java parellel streams to create a mutli core implmentation.
 In this process I discovred a bug that in the origonal implemention.